anoma/nspec/docs/system_architecture/state/resource_machine/execution_flow/flow.md

 ### Executor

 Executors are the final nodes that receive transaction functions after ordering and produce a state change.
 After receiving a transaction function, the executor runs it, outputting a transaction that describes a state update.
 The executor node validates the resulting transaction, by performing the checks described [here](./../data_structures/transaction.md#verify).
 In case the transaction is valid, the executor applies the state changes: adds nullifiers to the nullifier set, commitments to the commitment tree, and possibly some other data to the storage.

+## Post- and pre-ordering execution

+*Pre-ordering execution* implies partial evaluation of the transaction function.
+In practice pre-ordering execution happens before the transactions are ordered by the ordering component external to the ARM.

+*Post-ordering execution* implies full evaluation of the transaction function.
+As the name suggests, post-ordering execution happens after the ordering component external to the ARM completed the ordering of transaction functions.